EasyAbp/Abp.EventBus.Boxes.Dtm/docs/README.md

 </details>

-> If you are still confused about how it ensures eventual consistency, see DTM's [2-phase messages doc](https://en.dtm.pub/practice/msg.html) for more information.
+> If you are still confused about how it is guaranteed to publish, see DTM's [2-phase messages doc](https://en.dtm.pub/practice/msg.html) for more information.

 ## How Does the DTM Inbox Work?